Andychriss/UiO/README.md

 https://github.com/Andychriss/UiO.git

-Project 0: A calculator that tests itself with pytest Project 1: A simulation of a double pendulum
+Project 0: A calculator that tests itself with pytest \n Project 1: A simulation of a double pendulum